When Distraction is a Good Thing: Managing Chronic Pain

 image.jpg

 When experiencing a flare (an exacerbation of symptoms) where the joints have become more inflamed or have an acute injury, avoid heat.
-Applying cold therapy is more appropriate in reducing inflammation and swelling for a few days until the flare subsides.
+Applying cold therapy is more appropriate for reducing inflammation and swelling for a few days until the flare subsides.

 5. Massage